 4) Season the inside with olive oil, salt and pepper.

 I like to line a cookie sheet with foil to roast the squash… nothing to wash when you are done!

-Then all you have to do is wait!
-It takes about 45 minutes in 450 degree oven to get it all roasty and tender…yum!!
+Roast in the oven for about 35 – 45 minutes at 400.
+It is done when you can easily pierce through the skin with a knife.
 Let your squash cool for a while so you can handle it without burning your fingers.
 All of the spaghetti squash prep/roasting can be done ahead of time and refrigerated until you are ready to use it.

 Using a fork, loosen all of the little “spaghetti” strands from the skin and fluff them up a bit.

 Next spoon a few dollops of ricotta cheese on top of the squash.

 For cheesier bites throughout, nestle some of the ricotta further down underneath the squash strands.
 Add some of the mozzarella and parmesan on top of the ricotta.

 Top with the meat sauce and add the remaining shredded mozzarella and parmesan cheese, then bake.
 You can go as heavy or light on the cheese in this recipe based on your taste!